t-mart/mousehole/README.md

 # Mousehole, a Seedbox IP Updater for MaM

-A background service to update a seedbox IP for MaM when your seedbox IP on a schedule and an HTTP server to manage it.
+A background service to update a seedbox IP for MaM on a schedule and an HTTP server to manage it.

 ![Mousehole Overview](https://raw.githubusercontent.com/t-mart/mousehole/master/docs/overview.png)